Southern Railway (UK): Carriages

 The Southern Railway was one of the few railways to marshal its carriages into fixed numbered sets.
 This made maintenance easier, as the location of a particular set would always be known through its number, which was painted on the ends of the set.
 A pool of "loose" carriages was kept for train strengthening on summer Saturdays and to replace faulty stock.

 The second phase of carriage construction began towards the end of the Southern Railway's existence.
 Bulleid had vast experience in carriage design from his time with the LNER, and he applied this acquired knowledge to a new fleet of well-regarded carriages (see picture).
 One of his more unusual projects was his "Tavern Car" design, carriages that were to represent a typical country tavern, with a bar and seating space provided within the carriage.
 The outside of the "Tavern Cars" were partially painted in a mock-Tudor style of architecture, and were given typical public house names.
 Poor ventilation from small windows made the "Tavern Cars" unpopular amongst the travelling public, with several being converted to ordinary use during the 1950s.

 The Southern Railway was the only one of the "Big Four" British railway companies that did not operate sleeping cars other than those brought in from the continent on the 'Night Ferry'.
 This was because the short distances meant that such provision was not financially viable.
 The Southern Railway also undertook the practice of converting inherited carriages into electric stock, a cheaper alternative to constructing brand new EMUs.
 Bulleid initiated an unusual project that attempted to address the problem of overcrowding on suburban services.
 The answer to the problem was Britain's first double-deck carriages, which were eventually built in 1949.
-Two sets of four cars were completed and saw use until the 1970s, powered by electric in the same way as the EMUS.
+Two units, each of four cars, were completed and saw use until the 1970s.
 However, further orders for these trains were not placed due to cramped conditions inside which were dictated by the restrictions of the loading gauge.